selfbot1/PallavDev/README.md

-# super-super-heroku-bot
+# Pallav Bot
-Bot using heroku, 24/7!
+Bot developed by Pallav for personal uses.
+COntact Pallav#1747 for information on the bot.